basvanwesting/genetic-algorithm/README.md

 * Default max_stale_generations to 1 for SteepestAscent
 * Target cardinality range for Mutate Dynamic to avoid constant switching
 * Store samplers on mutate etc. Just like genotype?
-* Make fitness immutable?
-LRU cache would no longer be possible directly, but it is a bad idea anyway
 * Add CountTrueWithWork instead of CountTrueWithSleep for better benchmarks?

 ## ISSUES